 The kitchen, with granite and soapstone counters and vaulted ceiling, was added on to the house, designed by Knight to replicate the layout of the family’s Vermont house so that finding the sinks, oven and dishwasher is not confusing when going from one house to another.
 The kitchen opens to the backyard with a large bowed window connecting to the porch.

-The new porch runs the entire width of the back of the house, with a curved roof forming a bay over silvery wood decking—it feels like the porch of a grand hotel.
-A balustrade was repaired and matched to the original.
-The porch leads to a bluestone terrace, which extends onto a great lawn, a perfect party setting.
+The new porch runs the entire width of the back of the house, with a curved roof forming a bay over silvery wood decking-it feels like the porch of a grand hotel.
+A balustrade was repaired and matched to the original with minimal changes which might be one of the most ideal systems to improve your home or a hotel.
+The existing porch leads to a bluestone terrace, which extends onto a great lawn, a perfect party setting.

 Landscape designer Holly Nelson, also a friend, worked with Kale’s Nursery for the late-blooming plantings.
 On an early fall day, sheep’s-head size hydrangeas were tinged pink.
 A poplar tree, with enormous ground-grazing branches like arms stretching out in supplication, forms a focal point.
 Jasper, a Yorkypoo, and Oliver, a Standard Poodle, enjoy the run of the yard.